delattj/wsrpc/README.md

 }
 ```
 The **OnDisconnect** channel will be closed when connection is closed.
-You can effectively use this code in as many goroutine as needed:
+Because all receive operator of a channel will return when it close; you can effectively use this code in as many goroutine as needed:
 ```go
 select {
 case <-c.OnDisconnect: